 Apparently the counter attack was enough to change this bully’s perception of me as the easy target.
 The rest of the trip and other trips after, Bud left me alone, for the most part.
 He even tried, in his own way to make me an ally.

 The trip was awesome.
 We all camped, canoed, fished, cooked and had a great time.
 We had earned our stripes; we had earned our single feather as recognition of the first steps toward manhood.
 And I had learned that sometimes, regardless of your size, you have to resist a bully when you are disrespected.

 Looking back now, I am sure there were other more peaceful ways to deal with this aggression, but as a pre-teen, it was the only solution I could come up with, but it seemed to work.
 A man's deepest desire is for respect and this had earned me just a bit from a young man who had little respect for anyone.
 It was a life-changing trip in spite of this bit of adolescent tomfoolery.
 It was sort of a defining moment for me as a young man and fortunately was one of very few physical confrontations this undersized young man had to face.
-I learned how to "survive" on my own and with some other scouts.
+By the grace of God, I learned how to "survive" on my own with the help of some other scouts.